-Along the road various plants are in bloom, e.g. a very common species of St. John’s wort, Hypericum oblongifolium, Asian butterfly-bush (Buddleja asiatica), and Phlogacanthus pubinervius, a magnificent shrub of the acanthus family (Acanthaceae), which has large, reddish-brown inflorescences.
+Along the road, various plants are in bloom, including a very common species of St. John’s wort, Hypericum oblongifolium, Asian butterfly-bush (Buddleja asiatica), and Phlogacanthus pubinervius, a magnificent shrub of the acanthus family (Acanthaceae), which has large, reddish-brown inflorescences.

 We spend the following night in a forest rest house just outside Uttarkashi.
 In the morning, we notice a rhesus monkey (Macaca mulatta), sprawled along a branch.
 The troop, to which it belongs, has spent the night in the pine trees around the rest house.
 In the grass, we find a remarkably well camouflaged praying mantis, which resembles a twig.

 Initially, the walk along the Asi River is on a fairly level trail, giving us ample opportunity to botanize on the way.
 We encounter many species of blooming herbs, including Himalayan peony (Paeonia emodi), with large white flowers.
 This species is the only peony in the Himalaya, distributed from Afghanistan eastwards to western Nepal and extreme south-western Tibet.
 We also observe a pale-blue species of sage, Salvia lanata, a small-flowered member of the mint family, Micromeria biflora, a species of cranesbill, Geranium nepalense, and yellow-flowered strawberry (Potentilla indica), which, incidentally, is not a strawberry, but a cinquefoil.
 Its fruits are strawberry-like, but completely dry and without taste.

 Various shrubs grow along the trail, including the fragrant Deutzia staminea, of the family Hydrangeaceae, which is widely distributed in the Himalaya, from Pakistan eastwards to south-western China.
 It grows at forest edges and in other open areas, between 1,100 and 3,200 m altitude.